Here’s a question that seems deceptively simple: What do your employees do all day?

 Of course, you’d like to think that they’re cranking away on work-related tasks for the bulk of their office hours.
 But, do you really have a clear idea of what they’re accomplishing?
 Could you point to specific things that they’re checking off day in and day out?
 Could you easily tie those to-dos back to overarching business goals?
 Hmm...suddenly that opening question isn’t quite so straightforward.

-This lack of transparency around what workers are accomplishing during their work day has led to an increased use of employee time tracking apps among employers.
+This lack of transparency around what workers are accomplishing during their work day has led to increased use of employee time tracking apps among employers.
+What is project time tracking?
+It's a way of recording how your employees spend their working hours, ensuring they are properly compensated for their time, and that their workloads are manageable.

 Does using an employee time tracking app really offer an advantage?
 And, if so, how can you successfully implement this technology within your organization?
 Here’s what you need to know.